 How much research do these universities complete?

-The Carnegie [glossary_exclude]Commission[/glossary_exclude] on Higher Education began to classify research institutions in 1973.
+The Carnegie Commission on Higher Education began to classify research institutions in 1973.
 Classifications were based on the degrees conferred and the amount of research that occurred at each school.
-These classifications continue today, but edits to the system take place periodically, most recently in 2015.
-(Another system edit is expected by the end of 2018.)
+These classifications continue today, but edits to the system take place periodically, most recently in 2018.
+(Another system edit is expected by the end of 2021.)

-Most commonly, you will hear about R1, R2, and R3 schools.
+Most commonly, you will hear about R1, R2, and D/PU schools.
 These are institutions that award a certain number of doctoral degrees each year.
-The number refers to the amount, quality, cost, and fields of research.
-R1 schools, then, have the highest level of research activity, R2 schools still have a high amount of research, and R3 institutions complete an average amount.
+The classification refers to the amount, quality, cost, and fields of research.
+R1 schools, then, have the highest level of research activity, R2 schools still have a high amount of research, and D/PU institutions complete an average amount.
 Schools with below average research production are not rated.
 For a list of R1 institutions, click here.

 Which schools make up the Ivy League?
 How competitive are they?

 There are eight Ivy League institutions: Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, the University of Pennsylvania, Princeton University, and Yale University.
 These schools are all located in the northeastern United States and known for highly selective admissions requirements, academic excellence, and name recognition.
 Ivy League institutions enroll both undergraduate and graduate students, and enrollment ranges from 6,000 to 30,000 students.
-Despite the small size of some, Ivy Leagues are all research universities (all except for Dartmouth are R1 institutions; Dartmouth is an R2 institution).
+Despite the small size of some, Ivy Leagues are all R1 research universities.

 What are art colleges and conservatories?